stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 - [X] Completing Exercise 2 in troubleshooting-2.Rmd.

 **Remaining tasks to assign!:**
-- [ ] Completing Exercise 5-6 in troubleshooting-2.Rmd.
 - [ ] Creating final troubleshooting-2.md
 - [ ] Submitting Milestone 2 by tagging a release and uploading to Canvas.